theopinard/pydata25-conference/docs/index.md

 ## 🚨 This is the Public Documentation for Pydata Berlin 2025, not the Website!

 !!! info
-    After some awesome years in PyconDe, it was time to move on.
+    After some awesome years with PyconDe in Berlin, it was time to move on.
     **The conference will be Pydata Focused and take place  April in Darmstadt, Germany.**

 We like to share our documentation with the public to show how we work and to inspire others to do the same.